RandomStudio/tether-soundscape-rs/README.md

 To minimise traffic, the agent will only publish an empty clip list (`clips: []`) **once** and then resume as soon as at least one clip begins playing again.

 ### Events
-TODO: discrete events (clip begin/end) should be published in addition to the stream of "state" messages.
-This could be useful for driving external applications that only need to subscribe to significant begin/end events.
+Discrete events (clip begin/end) are published on the `events` Plug, e.g. `soundscape/any/events`.
+This can be useful for driving external applications that only need to subscribe to significant begin/end events.

+## Conventions
+`volume` values are a multiplier, so `0.0` means silence and `1.0` means "full volume".
+A value > 1.0 will amplify the volume relative to the original source.

+`panning` values are a two-element array (in JSON) and a tuple (in Rust, internally) - `position` followed by `spread`.
+These values are meant to be used as follows:
+ - `position` is a value in the range `[0; output_channel_count - 1]`.
+So, in a 4 channel setup, position `3.0` would be "full right", i.e. loudest in channel 4.
+ - `spread` is a multiple of the "width" of a channel.
+So, `0.0` means that the signal will be as focussed as possible, i.e. "1 channel width".

 ___
 ## Why 🦀 Rust?:
 - Minimal memory/CPU footprint for high performance
 - Cross-platform but without any need to install browser, use Electron, etc.
-- Visualisation via Nannou
+- Full GUI or headless (text-only) modes are possible
-- Great way to learn about low-level audio sample/buffer control, multi-threading in Rust (Nannou always uses separate "realtime" thread for audio)
+- Great way to learn about low-level audio sample/buffer control, multi-threading in Rust

 ___

 ## TODO - rodio/egui version:
-- [x] Re-implement Phases
-- [x] Fade in/out should use Phase/Tweens
-- [x] Volume respected from sample bank?
-- [x] Text-only mode
-- [x] Panning reimplemented: use https://docs.rs/rodio/latest/rodio/source/struct.ChannelVolume.html ?
-- [x] GUI show Tether enabled/connected status
-- [x] Publish state regularly / events on events
-- [x] GUI show incoming messages and/or counts
 - [x] Demonstrate running (headless?) on Raspberry Pi
-- [ ] Volume should be overrideable (as is the case for panning) in messages
+- [x] Volume should be overrideable (as is the case for panning) in messages
-- [ ] Refine the panning position/spread format and document it.
+- [x] Refine the panning position/spread format and document it.
 Should panning be normalised or in range [0;channels-1]?
 Should spread have a minimum of 1 (="only target channel or adding up to 1 if between two channels")?
 - [x] Must be able to specify Group/ID for Tether (publishing)
 - [x] Allow input plugs to be subscribed to with a specified group (optional), so `+/someGroup/clipCommands` rather than the default `+/+/clipCommands`, and also publish on `soundscape/someGroup/state`
-- [ ] Stream/global level instructions, e.g. "play", "pause" (all), "silenceAll", "master volume", etc.
+- [ ] Stream/global level instructions, e.g. "play", "pause" (all), "silence all", "master volume", etc.
 - [ ] Allow MIDI to trigger clips (MIDI Mediator and/or directly)
 - [ ] Allow bank to be created, edited, saved directly from GUI, start from "blank" or load demo if nothing
 - [ ] Drag and drop samples into bank